Fall Opening for all First Year and Incoming Transfer Students begins on Sunday, September 4th.

 After a student has paid their housing deposit they are put into the housing database.
 In late June we assign all of the students who have paid their deposit by the May 1st deadline; we make assignments based on mutual roommate choices, roommate preferences, hall and area requests, and availability of all of these requests.

-All returning students can move in on Monday, August 31st
+All returning students can move in on Monday, September 5th, Labor Day.

 The meal plan is a declining balance plan which is part of the student identification card.
 This works similar to a debit card.

-All residence halls are co-ed by room with the exception of one floor in Washington Hall which is female.
+All residence halls are co-ed by room with the exception of one floor in Washington which is all female.
 Co-ed floors have separate bathrooms for men and women.
-The East Side Apartment Area (Lincoln and Conway Halls) are co-ed by room.
+Our apartment, townhouse, and suite-style living areas (Windsor and Hampton) are co-ed within the housing unit.

 Students should not expect to move in any earlier than the published check in time.